Hydrodemolition-Hand-held-Water-jet-nozzle-cleaning-steel-rebar-close-up1-01_2025-07-24-072845_jrhb.jpeg

 What is the difference between High Pressure (HP) and Ultra High Pressure (UHP) in water jetting terms?

-HP would be used in applications where a high flow of water is required, an example of this would be drain unblocking where the force of the water would be required to “flush out” the blockage.
-Whereas with UHP a high water jet speed is created.
-This water jet is localised and much more focused making it very efficient for cutting metal, removing concrete or preparing concrete or steel surfaces.
+HP would be used in applications where a high flow of water is required, such as drain unblocking, where the force of the water is needed to “flush out” the blockage.
+In contrast, with UHP, a high water jet speed is created.
+This water jet is localized and much more focused, making it very efficient for cutting metal, removing concrete, or preparing concrete or steel surfaces.

 Is there a reaction force from a water jet?